FREE USA Shipping (LOWER 48) - Discounted Worldwide Shipping - HSA/FSA Eligible - 0% Financing Available

 Table of Contents

-Red light therapy, also known as photobiomodulation, is a non-invasive treatment that uses low-level red or near-infrared light to improve various skin conditions, including cold sores.
-Cold sores, also known as fever blisters, are small, fluid-filled blisters that appear on or around the lips and are caused by the herpes simplex virus (HSV).
+Red light therapy, also known as photobiomodulation or low-level laser therapy (LLLT), is a non-invasive method that uses low-level red or near-infrared light to support skin health in various ways, including when it comes to cold sores.
+Cold sores, also known as fever blisters or herpes simplex labialis, are small, fluid-filled blisters that appear on or around the lips and are caused by the herpes simplex virus (HSV).
 Cold sores are a common condition that affects around two-thirds of the world's population.
 They are highly contagious and can cause significant discomfort, pain, and embarrassment for those who suffer from them.

-Red light therapy works (in part) by increasing blood flow and oxygenation to the treated area, which can promote healing and reduce inflammation.
-The specific wavelengths of light used in red light therapy have been shown to stimulate the production of collagen and elastin, two proteins that are essential for healthy skin.
+Red light therapy works (in part) by supporting healthy blood flow and oxygenation to the treated area, which may help promote healing and reduce inflammation.
+The specific wavelengths of light used in red light therapy have been shown to potentially help support the proper production of collagen and elastin, two proteins that are essential for healthy skin.
 This can help to improve the appearance of fine lines and wrinkles, as well as promote overall skin health.

 Studies Supporting Red Light Therapy for Cold Sores

-There have been several studies conducted to evaluate the effectiveness of red light therapy in the treatment of cold sores.
+There have been several studies conducted to evaluate the effectiveness of red light therapy as an option for managing cold sores.

-In a 2013 study published in "Clin Exp Dermatol" by Dougal G, and Lee SY, low-level light therapy using 1072 nm infrared light was found to be effective in reducing the duration of cold sores and improving healing time.
+In a 2013 study published in "Clin Exp Dermatol" by Dougal G, and Lee SY, low-level light therapy using 1072 nm infrared light was found to be effective in supporting the healing process and timeline of cold sore outbreaks.

 People with cold sore